 Marine park permits and activities

-You may need a permit for activities in a protected marine park.
+You may need a permit for activities in a marine park.

 Marine parks established over tidal lands and waters protect and conserve the values of the natural marine environment while allowing for its sustainable use.
 They protect habitats including mangrove wetlands, seagrass beds, mudflats, sandbanks, beaches, rocky outcrops and fringing reefs.